ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 As defined in {{Section 8.1 of I-D.ietf-cose-rfc8152bis-algs}}, future algorithms can be registered in the "COSE Algorithms" Registry {{COSE.Algorithms}} as specifying none or multiple COSE capabilities.

-To enable the seamless use of such future registered algorithms, this section defines a general, agile format for each 'sign_info_entry' of the 'sign_info' parameter in the Token Post response, see {{sign-info}}.
+To enable the seamless use of such future registered algorithms, this section defines a general, agile format for each 'sign_info_entry' of the 'sign_info' parameter in the Token Transfer Response, see {{sign-info}}.

 If any of the currently registered COSE algorithms is considered, using this general format yields the same structure of 'sign_info_entry' defined in this document, thus ensuring retro-compatibility.